open-mmlab/mmfashion/README.md

 ## Introduction

 `mmfashion` is an open source visual fashion analysis toolbox based on PyTorch.
+It is a part of the [open-mmlab](https://github.com/open-mmlab) project developed by [Multimedia Lab, CUHK](http://mmlab.ie.cuhk.edu.hk/).

 ## Requirements